hartmaj2/cs-tabor-is/denik.md

 - [ ] Add ParticipantMealOrders to database
   - [ ] Add DbSet and apply migration
   - [ ] Add method to place order to my api
+- [x] Implement participant editing using Edit Modal
-- [ ] Implement participant editing using Edit Modal
+- [ ] Implement participant adding using Add Modal

 ### DONE:
 - Got rid of warnings so I can see the actual warnings always